elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The internal format for strings is always UTF-16, but it does get tied to the page encoding.
+  <div><strong>Interview Response:</strong> The internal format for strings is always UTF-16, but it does not get tied to the page encoding.
 </div>
   </div>
 </details>